-Study participants
+Study Participants

-The prospective, longitudinal and multicentre CanCOLD cohort study involved nine sites from six Canadian provinces [11].
+The prospective, longitudinal and multi-center CanCOLD cohort study involved 9 sites from 6 Canadian provinces [11].
 Participants greater than 40 years of age were enrolled in the study by random digit dialling of the general population.
-At each of the nine study sites, institutional review board approval and written informed consent were obtained from all participants.
+At each of the 9 study sites, institutional review board approval and written informed consent were obtained from all participants.
 Figure 1 shows a consort diagram for participant selection.
-Participants had Visit 1 images acquired and pulmonary function tests completed between May 2010 and August 2015.
+Participants had visit 1 images acquired and pulmonary function tests completed between May 2010 and August 2015.
 Never-smokers were defined as those with a lifetime exposure of <1/20 pack-years.
-Out of n=1561 CanCOLD participants enrolled at Visit 1, n=466 participants were ever-smokers (current or former smokers) without airflow limitation defined using spirometry (forced expiratory volume in 1 s (FEV1)/forced vital capacity (FVC) <0.70).
-Of these, at-risk participants without CT imaging/analysis (n=67) and without follow-up (n=83) were excluded; n=316 participants were selected for analysis.
-To determine whether participants developed COPD at follow-up, participants were matched at the two subsequent timepoints based on available CT imaging at baseline (Visit 1) and follow-up spirometry (Visit 2 and/or Visit 3).
-Because only n=198 participants had both Visit 1 and Visit 2 timepoints, and some participants had only Visit 2 (n=31) or only Visit 3 (n=87), we also considered participants that had any follow-up (n=316).
+Out of n=1561 CanCOLD participants enrolled at Visit 1, n=466 participants were ever-smokers (current or former smokers) without airflow limitation defined using spirometry (forced expiratory volume in one second (FEV1)/forced vital capacity (FVC)<0.70).
+Of these, at risk participants without CT imaging/analysis (n=67) and without follow-up (n=83) were excluded; n=316 participants were selected for analysis.
+To determine if participants developed COPD at follow-up, participants were matched at the two subsequent time-points based on available CT imaging at baseline (visit 1) and follow-up spirometry (visit 2 and/or visit 3).
+Since only n=198 participants had both visit 1 and visit 2 time-points, and some participants had only visit 2 (n=31) or only visit 3 (n=87), we also considered participants that had any follow-up (n=316).